 Page from a manuscript, featuring a colorful illustration of shepherds and the Magi surrounding the infant Christ

 Nativity of Christ with the Adoration of the Shepherds and the Magi, 1615, Armenian.
 Tempera, gold, and ink on parchment, 9 1/16 x 6 5/16 in.
-Getty Museum, Ms. 118 (originally from Ms. Ludwig II 7)
+The J. Paul Getty Museum, Ms. 118 (originally from Ms. Ludwig II 7).
+Digital image courtesy of Getty’s Open Content Program

+This recently acquired leaf from a 17th-century Armenian manuscript shows the Christian story of the miraculous arrival of the Christ child on earth.
 In the early 20th century, the leaf was cut out of its original book, likely by an art dealer.
 However, we are now able to reunite it with the parent volume and a second detached leaf, which have been in Getty’s collection since 1983, and gain a renewed understanding of the manuscript as a whole.

-Along with an Armenian manuscript from the 16th century, this leaf arrived at the Getty manuscript department last winter as part of the department’s continued efforts to extend the bounds of the collection beyond western Europe.
+Along with an Armenian manuscript from the 16th century, this leaf arrived to the Getty manuscript department last winter as part of the department’s continued efforts to extend the bounds of the collection beyond western Europe.
 Together, these two new acquisitions bring Getty’s Armenian manuscripts collection to seven.
 They allow us to tell richer stories in our exhibitions and to present a more complete history of Armenian illumination.

 Tradition and Innovation in a New Gospel Book